COMP122/comp122-f22/assembly_programming/notes_11_14.md

 ## Questions
    1. M/W M:
+      - question on strategy to apply to simplify Boolean expression
    1. M/W A:
       - no questions
    1. T/R M:
       - no questions
    1. T/R A:
+      - no questions